Soph231/string-manipulation-tools/shell-scripting/create_sample_files.md

 sample_50.txt

-These files can be created automatically in a folder named `example_files` using a shell script.
+These files can be created automatically in a folder named `test_files` using a shell script.

 To create the script copy the highlighted lines below into a file and save it as create_files.sh
 ### Script for creating sample files
 ```
 #!/bin/bash

-mkdir -p example_files
+mkdir -p test_files
-cd example_files
+cd test_files

 for i in {1..50}
 do